ploetz-zeller/symbio-documentation/docs/admin/services/process-portal-exporter/usage.md

 After having downloaded the ZIP file, you can extract the file and place into the offline Single Page Application folder structure.

-1. Get the current release of the offline Single Page Application.
+1. [Download](https://...) the current release of the offline Single Page Application.
 1. Unzip the SPA package
 1. Download the process exporter export
 1. Unzip the process exporter export